andrewgcx71/cs61b-sp18/3.Projects/proj3/README.md

 -----------------------------------------------------------------------------------------------

-Display a particular location by search
+Display a particular location on the map by search

 ![](https://media.giphy.com/media/y1N20NLduCJEuoQWM1/giphy.gif)